Anglo-Saxon London: The Vikings' return

 It was during the reign of Æthelred that Vikings resumed their raids, led by Sweyn Forkbeard of Denmark.
 London was attacked unsuccessfully in 994, but numerous raids followed.
 In 1013, London underwent a long siege and Æthelred was forced to flee abroad.

 Æthelred returned with his ally the Norwegian king Olaf and reclaimed London.
 A Norse saga tells of a battle during the Viking occupation where the English king Æthelred returned to attack Viking-occupied London.
 According to the saga, the Danes lined London Bridge and showered the attackers with spears.

 Undaunted, the attackers pulled the roofs off nearby houses and held them over their heads in the boats.
-Thus protected, they were able to get close enough to the bridge to attach ropes to the piers and pull the bridge down, defeat the Vikings and ending the occupation of London.
+Thus protected, they were able to get close enough to the bridge to attach ropes to the piers and pull the bridge down, defeat the Vikings and end the occupation of London.
 There is some speculation that the nursery rhyme "London Bridge is Falling Down" stems from this incident.
 Following Æthelred's death on 23 April 1016, his son Edmund Ironside was declared king.

 Sweyn's son Cnut the Great continued the attacks, harrying Warwickshire and pushing northwards across eastern Mercia in early 1016.
 Edmund remained in London, still unsubdued behind its famous walls, and was elected king after the death of Aethelred, but Cnut returned southward and the Danish army evidently divided, some dealing with Edmund, some besieging London.